 Sleep, Fatigue, and Mood during Mission V of the Hawaii Space Exploration Analog and Simulation (HI-SEAS)

-Crew will receive actiwatches to wear throughout the study.
+Crew members will receive medical-grade actigraphy devices to wear throughout the study.
 Activity logs and questionnaires will evaluate sleep quality, daytime sleepiness, insomnia symptoms, and mood states.
-Ambient light in the living spaces will be monitored using light sensor data loggers.
+Ambient light and temperature in the common area and sleeping spaces will be monitored using data loggers.

 Nita Shattuck, PhD, Naval Postgraduate School, Monterey, CA, firstname.lastname@example.org

 Panagiotis Matsangas, PhD, Naval Postgraduate School, Monterey, CA, email@example.com